Patient education: Gas and bloating (Beyond the Basics)

 Functional dyspepsia — Dyspepsia is the term for recurrent or persistent pain or discomfort in the upper abdomen.
-Approximately 25 percent of people in the United States and other western countries experience dyspepsia.
-(See "Patient information: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)".)
+Approximately 25 percent of people in the United States and other Western countries experience dyspepsia.
+(See "Patient education: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)".)

 Dyspepsia can arise from various underlying conditions, the most common of which is "functional" (or "nonulcer") dyspepsia.
 Functional dyspepsia causes abdominal pain without an identifiable cause, probably due to an increased sensitivity to contents within the stomach.

 Similarly, people who have irritation of the esophagus (esophagitis) may find burping painful.
-(See "Patient information: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)
+(See "Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)

 CAUSES OF INCREASED GAS